collapsed-stacks/startups/questions/3058/launching-an-mvp-without-initial-data.md

 - posted by: [lukaivicev](https://stackexchange.com/users/5245413/lukaivicev) on 2015-12-09
 - score: 3

-<p>Fake it till you make it.
-Reddit created dozens of fake profiles to show users how to use Reddit. </p>
+Fake it till you make it.
+Reddit created dozens of fake profiles to show users how to use Reddit.

-<p>Add lots of data.
-You don't want to fall into the "empty bar" scenario where everyone comes expecting something great and and when they download the app, there's nothing . </p>
+Add lots of data.
+You don't want to fall into the "empty bar" scenario where everyone comes expecting something great and and when they download the app, there's nothing .

-<p>As another user mentioned, show users how the app should work. </p>
+As another user mentioned, show users how the app should work.

 ## Answer 3062